 ASSAR, University of Cape Town

-Starting in 2017, and continuing in 2018, Brenda was invited by ASSAR in the Department of Environmental and Geographical Science, University of Cape Town, to run a series of collaborative workshops.
+In 2017 – 2018, Brenda was invited by ASSAR in the Department of Environmental and Geographical Science, University of Cape Town, to run a series of collaborative workshops.
 There were seven participants in the collaborative workshops, presenting papers for discussion on environmental vulnerability in semi-arid regions.
 Papers were presented on India, Namibia and South Africa.
-After the workshop series, participants availed themselves of one-on-one feedback on second drafts of their papers.

 Book launch: Floating in an Antibubble